100000000x/website/_posts/2020-10-26-token-based-authentication-django-rest-framework-djoser.md

 We need to add URL endpoints to our backend.
 The URLs will be provided by the Djoser package.
 There is a list of all available endpoints in Djoser [documentation](https://djoser.readthedocs.io/en/latest/getting_started.html#available-endpoints).

-In this post, we will use following endpoints:
+In this post, we will use the following endpoints:
 - `/users/` - to signup a new user,
 - `/users/me/` - to get user information,
 - `/token/login/` - to get token,